 Diagnosing Ovarian Cancer

 Imaging tests, such as ultrasound or CT scans (seen here), can help reveal an ovarian mass.
 But these scans can't determine whether the abnormality is cancer.
 If cancer is suspected, the next step is usually surgery to remove suspicious tissues.
 A sample is then sent to the lab for further examination.
 This is called a biopsy.
-Sometimes a sample taken with a needle can also be used for diagnosis.

 Stages of Ovarian Cancer